Amtrak Pacific Surfliner train at a railway crossing with a blue sky background.

 Aaron Bonfilio, director of rail and transit programs for SBCAG, said contract delays affected the launch of the Metrolink program.
 Union Pacific, which owns the railroad tracks, could not even review the Metrolink proposal until after it completed its $85 billion merger with Norfolk Southern Railway.

-Union Pacific indicated to LOSSAN that it would not be until early 2026 before it could review the Metrolink proposal.
+As a result, Union Pacific indicated to LOSSAN that it would not be able to assess the Metrolink proposal until early 2026.

-Then, in October of 2025, LOSSAN received noticed of a $27 million Restoration and Enhancement Grant award from the Federal Railroad Administration to restore the 11th, 12th and 13th round trip from Los Angeles to San Diego—fully restoring service levels to what they were before COVID-19 pandemic.
+Then, in October of 2025, LOSSAN received notice of a $27 million Restoration and Enhancement Grant award from the Federal Railroad Administration to restore the 11th, 12th and 13th daily round trip from Los Angeles to San Diego—fully restoring service levels to what they were before the COVID-19 pandemic.

-Bonfilio said the LOSSAN service, which would be on a Pacific Surfliner Amtrak train, could start as early as April 2026.
-He said from a practical standpoint, marketing will be easier under the current plan and that there are economies of scale with having only one operator, rather than both the Pacific Surfliner and Amtrak.
+According to Bonfilio the LOSSAN service, which would be on a Pacific Surfliner Amtrak train, could start as early as April 2026.
+He added that, from a practical standpoint, marketing will be easier under the current plan and that there are economies of scale with having only one operator, rather than both the Pacific Surfliner and Metrolink.

-Under the Metrolink plan, SBCAG and VCTC would have split the $450,000 start-up costs.
-Using Pacific Surfliner, Bonfilio said there would be no start-up costs, but the operating costs for the program annually would be about $2 million.
+Under the Metrolink plan, SBCAG and VCTC would have split the $450,000 in start-up costs.
+Using Pacific Surfliner, Bonfilio said there would be no start-up costs, though the annual operating costs for the program would be about $2 million.

-One benefit of Metrolink, he said, is that it already provides frequent commuter service in Southern California and that is automatically eligible for annual federal funding.
-LOSSAN must go through the process of requesting funding with the FTA every year.
+One benefit of Metrolink, he said, is that it already provides frequent commuter service in Southern California and that it is automatically eligible for annual federal funding.
+By contrast, LOSSAN must go through the process of requesting funding with the FTA every year.

-For nearly two decades officials have tried to bring a commuter train to Santa Barbara.
-It was in addition to the widening of Highway 101 to add a commuter lane from Ventura to Santa Barbara, a process that is nearly complete.
-It is unclear how popular a morning train to Santa Barbara and Goleta would be, but officials hope that it would reduce the number of people who drive into the area from Ventura County, freeing up Highway 101.
+For nearly two decades officials have tried to bring a commuter train to Santa Barbara in tandem with widening Highway 101 to add a commuter lane from Ventura to Santa Barbara, a process that is now nearly complete.
+It is unclear how popular a morning train to Santa Barbara and Goleta would be, but officials hope that it could reduce the number of people who drive into the area from Ventura County, thereby freeing up Highway 101.